-The Student Discipline Committee, consisting of one (1) student, three (3) faculty members, one (1) administrator, one (1) recording secretary and three (3) alternates (one student and two faculty/staff), is responsible for both safeguarding the rights of the accused student and maintaining a climate of integrity and safety for all members of the College community.
-The Student Government Association advisor must select the student member and alternate of the Committee; the President of the College must select the faculty members, administrator, and alternates.
-Each member will serve a term of one year on the Committee.
-Any member's term may be extended by the President.
-The Chairperson will be selected by the Committee members and should be a member who has served on the Committee previously.
-A tape recording or a written record of the hearing and the decision (not the deliberations) will be kept in the Office of the Associate Dean of Student Services for the requisite record retention duration.
+The Student Discipline Committee is responsible for both safeguarding the rights of the accused student and maintaining a climate of integrity and safety for all members of the College community.
+The Chairperson will be selected by the Committee members.
+A recording or a written record of the hearing and the decision (not the deliberations) will be kept in the Office of the Dean of Enrollment and Retention for the requisite record retention duration.
 The record shall include a summary of the evidence upon which the Committee based its decision.
-Tape recordings or written records of the hearings cannot be made available to anyone except members of the Student Discipline Committee, the Associate Dean of Student Services, and the President due to confidentiality of student records.
-However, students have the right to the specific provisions concerning themselves and may, by submitting a written request to the Associate Dean of Student Services, obtain a transcript with the confidential information of other students redacted.
+The recordings or written records of the hearings cannot be made available to anyone except members of the Student Discipline Committee, the Dean of Enrollment and Retention, and the President due to confidentiality of student records.
+However, students have the right to the specific provisions concerning themselves and may, by submitting a written request to the Dean of Enrollment and Retention, obtain a transcript with the confidential information of other students redacted.
 The student must pay for the transcript before it will be released to him/her.